 Compliance with funders

 All BMJ author agreements allow authors to comply with funder open access requirements as shown on the Sherpa/Juliet website.
 ROARMAP also allows you to search for open access policies by university, research institution and research funder.

 In many cases, funders include open access fees or Article Publishing Charges within the research grant or by block grants to institutions.
 Upon acceptance, authors will be given the option to pay a fee to make the article open access.

 Where an open access fee is paid

-A number of funders and institutions require authors to publish under a Creative Commons Attribution (CC BY 4.0) licence for Open Access articles.
+A number of funders and institutions mandate a Creative Commons Attribution (CC BY 4.0) licence for open access articles.
 In order to comply, authors are asked to select the CC BY licence during the submission process.
 Please visit Sherpa Juliet to check your funder’s policy.